grantmcdermott/grantmcdermott.github.io/_posts/2019-12-16-interaction-effects.md

 (I'll let you confirm for yourself that running either of the above models gives the correct &minus;9.0843 figure.)

-In case you're wondering, verbose equivalent for the `f1 / f2 / x3` threeway interaction is `f1 + f2 + f1:f2 + f1:f2:x3`.
+In case you're wondering, the verbose equivalent for the `f1 / f2 / x3` threeway interaction is `f1 + f2 + f1:f2 + f1:f2:x3`.
 So we can use the same FE approach for this more complicated case as follows:

 ```r
 ## Option 1 using verbose base lm().
 Not run.